 Vita Vea (say “VIE-tay VAY-uh”) is the biggest and fastest of the first rounders (346 pounds, 4.8-second forty), and is an offensive coordinator’s nightmare.
 Don’t sleep on Utah’s Lowell Lotulelei; his brother played for McDermott and Beane in Carolina.

-Later steals include the quick and explosive Dre’Mont Jones from Ohio State, Kahlil McKenzie, a DT/NT out of Tennessee, Michael Hill a NT/DT Buckeye, and two LSU Tigers, Christian LaCouture and Frank Herron.
+Later steals include the quick and explosive Dre’Mont Jones from Ohio State, Kahlil McKenzie, a DT/NT out of Tennessee, NT/DT Buckeye Michael Hill, and two LSU Tigers, Christian LaCouture and Frank Herron.